Asday/righttobeoffensive.com/README.md

 cp -R public /srv/righttobeoffensive.com/src/public
 ```

 Or something similar.
-There's probably also something to do with sourcemaps buy I don't quite understand that yet.
+There's probably also something to do with sourcemaps but I don't quite understand that yet.

 I don't know why I'm writing this bit.
 Are you going to mirror my site?
 That's weird.
 Please tell me why.